 Can three scenes sustain an entire film?
 Wake of Death is a solid argument that they cannot.

-There is little within Wake of Death that feels essential.
-Jean-Claude Van Damme’s detour into the realm of direct-to-video releases was always destined to deliver a number of underwhelming films, but this (apparently tumultuous) film is one that particularly struggles to find its own voice.
+There is little within Wake of Death that feels essential and it is a film is one that struggles to find its own voice.

 Van Damme plays Ben Archer, a weary and worn gangster who’s ready to leave behind his life of violence to go straight and spend more time with his son and INS social worker wife, Cynthia (Lisa King).
 Of course, no such peaceful life is afforded as his wife is soon gunned down by a Chinese Triad boss, Sun Quan (Simon Yam).
 Turns out Ben’s wife was doing her best to protect Sun Quan’s young daughter who managed to escape to America after witnessing Quan murder her mother.
 Naturally, Ben has no choice but to try and exact revenge as best he can.